Ask Question

 Reporting symptoms:

 It can be difficult at times to identify the meaning of a symptom.
 Some symptoms may be common to certain stages of lymphoma and to specific treatments.
-But you may have or develop other medical conditions and illnesses that are unrelated to lymphoma, such as flu or an ulcer.
+Others may be explained by unrelated medical conditions, such as flu, an ulcer, a drug you are taking, or an injury you did not notice before.

 When informing your doctor about a symptom also describe: